bleshcom/Blesh-React-Native-SDK/README.md

 #### Notification Color

 Push notifications are rendered with the `#351F78` color by default.
-You can customize this logo by providing a resource with the `com.blesh.sdk.notificationColor` key.
+You can customize this color by providing a resource with the `com.blesh.sdk.notificationColor` key.

 #### Permissions